-As for where to stay, if you want to enjoy a lively neighborhood, very populated by locals and artists and close enough to the main attractions I would recommend to stay in Trastevere, which is a very nice area just across the Tiber river and a few minute walk from the Foro romano and the main historical center.
-Last time we stayed in a lovely airbnb owned by a very nice woman (who worked as a scientist in Baltimore for a while!) that is very convenient to the main piazza Trastevere, where all the restaurants are.
+To start with where to stay, if you want to enjoy a lively neighborhood, very populated by locals and artists and close enough to the main attractions I would recommend to stay in Trastevere, which is a very nice area just across the Tiber River and a few minute walk from the Foro Romano and the main historical center.
+Last time we stayed in a lovely airbnb owned by a very nice woman (who worked as a scientist in Baltimore for a while) that is very convenient to the main piazza Trastevere, where all the restaurants are.
 It used to be an old convent!

 All around that area there are many “trattorie” or “osterie” that cook the traditional roman dishes… bucatini alla amatriciana or alla carbonara, carciofi alla giudea, saltimbocca alla romana… they are all good!

 Il Grappolo d'oro is another restaurant that we tried last time was near Campo de’ Fiori and that was very good (another very nice square, in the middle of the historical area).